hangyu98/IMSP/README.md

 ## Usage

 - ### Arguments:
-    --bg: bool, if set to True, then the model will only build the network in NetorkX's gml formatting.
+    --bg: bool, if set to True, then the model will only build the network in NetorkX's GML formatting.
 Default: False

     --evaluate: bool, if set to True, then the model will only run the evaluation part without making predictions.
 Default: False